-- 1. The Certificate of Degree Conferral (Certificate of Completion) shall be issued with the student's university-registered family name (family name as it appears on the family register).
+1. The Certificate of Degree Conferral (Certificate of Completion) shall be issued with the student's university-registered family name (family name as it appears on the family register).
 If an outside organization requests to confirm the consistency of a student's family register name and his/her former family name, the University can issue a document to state that the institution grants the use of the former family name or both current and former family names.
-The University shall not bear any responsibility beyond the issuance of this document. - 2.
-If the request is granted, ensure that all documents related to diploma review request to be submitted to the University shall state both the applicant's current and former family names. - 3.
-When a doctoral diploma is issued, confirm that the name is stated correctly.
+The University shall not bear any responsibility beyond the issuance of this document.